rails/actionpack-action_caching/README.md

 `http://david.example.com/lists.xml`
 are treated like separate requests and so are cached separately.
-Keep in mind when expiring an action cache that `action: 'lists'` is not the same as
+Keep in mind when expiring an action cache that `action: "lists"` is not the same as
-`action: 'list', format: :xml`.
+`action: "list", format: :xml`.

 You can modify the default action cache path by passing a `:cache_path` option.
 This will be passed directly to